 - Cooked rice.
 Long-grain white rice (like basmati or jasmine) is ideal.
 It’s fluffy, not sticky, and gives you those classic fried rice grains.
 Microwave packet rice works perfectly if you’re in a hurry (I use it all the time!)
 Brown rice is great too.
 Just avoid short-grain rice (like sushi rice), as it tends to clump and won’t give you that nice separated texture.

 - Vegetables.
 I’ve gone for a classic combo: carrot, onion, peas and corn.
-But honestly?
-You can really use whatever you have.
+But use whatever you have.
 This recipe is super flexible.
 Try broccoli, shredded cabbage, green beans or edamame.
 You can use frozen mixed veggies to make it even easier.
 You’ll also need garlic and ginger (fresh is best, but jarred works if that’s all you have).

 - Seasoning.
-You’ll need light soy sauce, sesame oil, fish sauce and Shaoxing rice wine.
-I also highly recommend a little MSG – it’s commonly used in Asian-style recipes and makes this taste more like restaurant-style fried rice.
+You’ll need light soy sauce, sesame oil, fish sauce and Shaoxing rice wine if you can find it.
+I also recommend a little MSG – it’s commonly used in Asian-style recipes and makes this taste more like restaurant-style fried rice.
 I know it’s not the easiest to find (you can pick it up from Amazon or Asian grocery stores), so if you can’t, leave it out.

 I first tested this recipe using both day-old rice and microwave packet rice, and honestly, I didn’t notice a huge difference.
 Both gave me fluffy, separate grains and crisped up nicely in the air fryer.

-You can use freshly cooked rice, but it needs a bit of prep to work well.
+- You can use freshly cooked rice, but it needs a bit of prep to work well.
 When I tested this with hot rice straight from the pot, the result was mushy and clumpy in the air fryer.
 The grains stuck together and didn’t crisp up properly.
 The key issue is moisture.
-Because freshly cooked rice is still full of steam, it creates a soggy texture when air-fried.
+Because freshly cooked rice is still full of steam, it can go soggy when air-fried.

 - Spread the rice out on a plate or tray as soon as it’s cooked.